 - 'When the others heard this, all their objections were answered'-you may have noticed that Luke, the writer of Acts, here repeats what he has just written.
 He could have simply written, "Peter told them everything that happened to him."
 Instead, it seems that Luke wants us to take notice, so he has us reread the whole story.
-The fact that "all their objections were answered" reminds us that just about everything Peter did was controversial and that only a story like his, with God's obvious supernatural intervention, would overcome the strong cultural-religious barriers between Jews and Gentiles. - 'God has also given the Gentiles the privilege of turning from sin and receiving eternal life.'-a key to getting past the cultural prejudices of the early followers of Jesus is the deep humility and thankfulness they feel about their experience of God's grace through Jesus.
-They received the gift of eternal life not because it was their 'right' for belonging to the right religious group, rather a profound privilege that God has given them, a privilege now clearly available to the Gentiles as well. - 'some of the believers who went to Antioch from Cyprus and Cyrene began preaching to Gentiles'-We now see that Peter's experience with Cornelius foreshadows God's plan for the early church to reach the Gentiles.
-Though there are many of the believers still reaching out to the large Jewish population throughout the Roman Empire, there is a new phenomenon taking place: certain Jewish believers are purposefully reaching out to Gentiles. - 'Both of them stayed there with the church for a full year'-Barnabas initiates bringing Saul along to help out with the new Gentile church in Antioch.
-Saul (who will soon be renamed Paul) is at the early stages of his ministry and it seems clear that Barnabas wanted Saul to learn how to minister to Gentiles.
-Saul's calling to the Gentiles is known (Acts 9:15) but he has not moved forward in it until Barnabas invites him to partner with him. - 'some prophets traveled from Jerusalem to Antioch'-the gift of prophecy has not been given much attention in the story of the start of the church.
-The main gifts that have been emphasized have been gifts needed for starting new churches - evangelistic, apostolic and cross-cultural (missionary).
-We know from Paul's letters that the gift of prophecy was commonly practiced in the early church. - 'So the believers in Antioch decided to send relief to the brothers and sisters in Judea'-here we see the amazing fruit of the gift of prophecy - both its ability to see into the future but perhaps more importantly its role in bringing encouragement from one part of the church to another.
-In this case the prophetic word leads the new Gentile believers to reach out to their fellow believers in Judea in the form of money for famine relief.
-This was done in faith before the famine actually hit! - 'everyone giving as much as they could'-when God moves in the lives of people attitudes towards money spin 180 degrees.
-Rather than giving what felt safe to give everyone gave their maximum.
-Also, they gave with no promptings from Barnabas and Saul.
-They saw their fellow believers need as their opportunity to take part in God's generosity.
+The fact that "all their objections were answered" reminds us that just about everything Peter did was controversial and that only a story like his, with God's obvious supernatural intervention, would overcome the strong cultural-religious barriers between Jews and non-Jews. - 'God has also given the Gentiles the privilege of turning from sin and receiving eternal life.'-a key to getting past the cultural prejudices of the early followers of Jesus is the deep humility and thankfulness they feel about their experience of God's grace through Jesus.
+They received the gift of eternal life not because it was their 'right' for belonging to the right religious group, but rather a profound privilege that God has given them as a gift, a privilege now clearly available to other people as well. - 'some of the believers who went to Antioch from Cyprus and Cyrene began preaching to Gentiles'-we now see that Peter's experience with Cornelius is just the beginning of God's plan for the early church to embrace non-Jews on a broad scale.
+Though there are many of believers still reaching out to the large Jewish population throughout the Roman Empire, there is a new phenomenon taking place: certain Jewish believers are purposefully reaching out to people who aren't Jews.

+- 'Both of them stayed there with the church for a full year'-Barnabas initiates bringing Saul along to help out with the new non-Jewish church in Antioch.
+Saul (who will soon be renamed Paul) is at the early stages of his ministry and it seems clear that Barnabas wants Saul to learn how to work with non-Jews.
+Saul's calling to the nations is known (Acts 9:15) but he has not moved forward in it until Barnabas invites him to be his partner. - 'some prophets traveled from Jerusalem to Antioch'-the more established church in Jerusalem sends some people to the newer Antiochene church, to train them in a supernatural gift of the Holy Spirit in which they don't have much experience yet.
+Prophecy is the offering of supernatural insight into a situation.
+Here, the prophecy even gives insight into the future. - 'So the believers in Antioch decided to send relief to the brothers and sisters in Judea'-the believers in Judea send people to help the Antiochene believers spiritually.
+In response, the Antiochene believers send money to help out their new Judean friends.
+Amazingly, they send the money in response to a famine that hasn't even hit yet.
+They are so convinced of the truth of this prophecy that they're willing to put money on it. - 'everyone giving as much as they could'-when God moves in the lives of people, attitudes toward money spin 180 degrees.
+Rather than giving what felt safe to give, everyone gives their maximum.